-The Medical Billing and Coding Certificate offers a working knowledge of the skills required of a Medical Billing and Coding Professional.
-Emphasis is placed on billing and coding of services, procedures, and diagnosis for medical facilities.
+The Medical Billing and Coding Certificate is designed to prepare students with the knowledge and skills required of a Medical Billing and Coding Professional.
+Emphasis is placed on billing and coding of services, procedures, and diagnoses for medical facilities.

-The program focuses on the linkage of coding systems (ICD, CPT, HCPCS and DSM) to medical insurance billing, using medical software to provide successful and accurate submission of insurance claims for reimbursement.
+The program focuses on the linkage of coding systems (ICD, CPT and HCPCS) to medical insurance billing, using medical software to provide successful and accurate submission of insurance claims for reimbursement.
 Students who complete this course could be qualified to sit for the American Academy of Professional Coders (AAPC) - Certified Professional Coder Exam (CPC) or Certified Professional Coder Apprentice Exam (CPC-A) and other national certification exams.